tsubasaogawa/simple-3tier-webapp-using-spec-kit/README.md

 ## API Reference

 The API is documented using the OpenAPI specification.
 You can find the specification file here: [openapi.yml](./specs/001-aws-3tier-webapp/contracts/openapi.yml).

+## Recent Changes
+- **002-upgrade-python-version**: Upgraded Python version to 3.13 and updated dependencies.
+- **001-aws-3tier-webapp**: Initial setup of the 3-tier web application on AWS.

 ## Security